JBrosDevelopment/Norma/README.md

     }
 }
 ```

 We'll Split `code` into a `line[]` by each new line character `\n` and trim the whitespaces for each line.

 ```csharp
 string[] lines = code.Split('\n').Select(x => x.Trim() ).ToArray();
 ```

-Next We'll loop through each line.
-We'll go through each character in the line and determine how it should be added to a token.
+Next, we'll loop through each line.

+The code will go through each character in the line and determine how it should be added to a token.

 ```csharp
 string[] lines = code.Split('\n').Select(x => x.Trim() ).ToArray();
 LexerLine[] lexerLines = [];